dlicht110/compiler-construction/BNFC-installation-java.md

     sudo javac Main.java

 in that directory".
 You may also want to look at the instructions in the [readme file](http://www.cs.princeton.edu/~appel/modern/java/JLex/current/README).
-After compiling `Main.java` my directory `/usr/local/java/JLex` contains (the output below was produced by doing an `ls` in `/usr/local/java/JLex`)
+After compiling `Main.java` my directory `/usr/local/java/JLex` contains (do an `ls` in `/usr/local/java/JLex`)

             CAccept.class            CLexGen.class            CUtility.class
             CAcceptAnchor.class      CMakeNfa.class           Main.class